draeloslab/pandastim/readme.md

     - radial grating stimulus:
 - Add contrast to sines/gratings
 - Independent color of middle band?
 Right now it is constrained to be the background color (black)
-- Add independent velocities/textures for binocular stimuli (so left/right can have different textures).
-- Consider making monitor a process, or use zmq iostream features: see `working/monitoring_notes.txt`.
 - Document how to make a new texture class and stim class.
-- How to close programatically?
-Would be useful for smoothness and also could add time/close signal code to save file.
-- How to ensure there is a texture (avoid `Assertion failed: !is_empty()`) Seems you are asking for bugs.
-Note cards made most recently will show on top of other cards.
-You could make them invisible temporarily or something.
-Ultimately add a third stim type and test this it will be a bit messy: you will want to generate a list of stim types, and then when you have one type, delete the other types in clear_cards, not just the one we are about to switch away from.
 - It seems when stimuli switch over there is some shearing/tearing of the texture for the first few ms.
-- It is a known issue that pub/sub in zeromq misses the first message published.
-To overcome this, sync up the pub/sub first, before you start publishing: https://stackoverflow.com/a/25580646/1886357.
-Or you could just send a bunch of 0's initially to get them sync'd up.
 - check with photodiode at different locations on window: is it identical?
 - try compressing textures? (https://www.panda3d.org/manual/?title=Texture_Compression)
 - Consider porting to `pixel2d` (basics are in working/)? then everything will be in pixel-based coordinates rather than normalized.